chrisheib/STStat/README.md

 * 🪟 Use the Windows API to look and feel like a true native windows sidebar, including limiting the space of maximised windows and not showing up in the task switcher.

 ## Limitations
-* Needs to be run as Admin to view the usage of system processes.
-Will still work fine without being run as admin, but can't show the load of processes like Windows Defender and most services.
 * Not yet tested on AMD CPUs and GPUs, super limited testing in general.
 If you run it successfully (or run into errors - please attach the errors.txt, if present) please do give feedback!
 * Only runs on Windows (tested on Win 10 and Win 11).
 Most of the functions directly query the Windows API.
 * Kinda depends on LibreHardwareMonitor to be useful.
 I tried implementing most of the stat readouts from scratch, but couldn't easily get performance comparable to that of LHWM.
 As I need that for the temperature readouts anyway, I relied on it a bit more than necessary.